cardano-scaling/hydra/docs/docs/tutorial/index.md

-The transation will be validated by both `hydra-node`s and either result in a `TxInvalid` message with a reason, or a `TxValid` message and a `SnapshotConfirmed` with the new UTxO available in the head shortly after.
+The transation will be validated by both `hydra-node`s and either result in a `TxInvalid` message with a reason, or a `TxValid` message and a `SnapshotConfirmed` with the new UTXO available in the head shortly after.

 🎉 Congratulations, you just processed your first Cardano transaction off-chain in a Hydra head!

-At this stage you can continue experimenting with constructing & submitting transactions to the head as you wish.
-Proceed in the tutorial once you're done and want to realize the exchanged funds from the Hydra head back to the Cardano layer one.
+Feel free to continue experimenting with additional transactions.
+Move on to the next steps when ready to finalize your activities within the head.

 ## Step 6: Closing the Hydra head

-Each participant of the head can close it at any point in time.
-To do this, we can use the websocket API and submit this command:
+Any participant can initiate closing the Hydra head.
+Use the WebSocket API to submit the closing command:

 ```json title="Websocket API"
 { "tag": "Close" }